Cosmological Perturbation Theory With Background Anisotropic Curvature: Conclusions

 In this paper we have presented a formalism for the analysis of cosmological perturbations to an anisotropically curved but shearless background.
 In particular, a harmonic decomposition of spacetime dependent fields has been introduced, as well as a moment decomposition of the dependence these harmonics may in turn have on the direction of particle momentum.
 One then obtains via the massless and massive particle Boltzmann equations a system of coupled ordinary differential equations in conformal time.
 These equations are coupled to one another by the presence of adjacent moments of an identical species, possible collisional terms, and to the spacetime via metric source terms.
 In turn, the Einstein equations describing the evolution of metric perturbations are coupled to the matter fields via their stress energy tensors which can be determined from the fields' collected harmonic moments.
 Given a set of initial data, these equations are sufficient to describe the evolution of cosmological perturbations.

 Of particular interest is the temperature-temperature power spectrum.
 Explicit expressions for the angular correlation function for polar perturbations have been determined in Section \ref{polcorr}, and the conditions under which they represent statistical anisotropy have been discussed.
 In particular, these expressions have been written in a manner which seeks to separate statistical anisotropy which is present via initial conditions (primordial statistical anisotropy) from that which ensues from the evolution of perturbations on an anisotropically curved background and in the presence of perturbations to which fields produce this curvature (which may be termed emergent statistical anisotropy).
 Indeed, from our formalism we have recovered antecedent results regarding statistical anisotropy of temperature fluctuations induced by an anisotropic primordial power spectrum in an FRW universe (an example of primordial anisotropy, see \cite{Pitrou:2008gk},\cite{Gumrukcuoglu:2007bx}) as well as statistical anisotropy induced by a background with anisotropic curvature and anisotropic expansion rate (emergent anisotropy, see \cite{Graham:2010hh}).
+Furthermore, the present formalism in principle can be used to see the free-streaming evolution of the imprint of certain anisotropic physical processes in the early universe (e.g. see \cite{BlancoPillado:2010uw}).